-You can find you Facebook Ad Manager in a couple of places.
-In the image below, you can find this on the left hand navigation or in the top, right-hand drop down.
+You can find your Facebook Ad Manager in a couple of places.
+In the image below, you can find this on the left-hand navigation or in the top, right-hand dropdown.
 You can also find this on your business page under the “Promote” dropdown.

 You will then be directed to the main page of the manager.

-To get started, you will need to add what they call a Facebook Pixel to you site.
-If this is your first time creating a pixel, Facebook has a great tutorial on how to get this setup correctly here.
+To get started, you will need to add what they call a Meta Pixel to your site.
+If this is your first time creating a pixel, Facebook has a great tutorial on how to get this set up correctly here.

 2. Set Up Your Custom Audience

-Once you have set up your Facebook pixel, you can start creating your custom audience.
+Once you have set up your Meta pixel, you can start creating your custom audience.